Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Adding a Database ###

 In this exercise, you will learn how to add a database with the tables of the MusicStore application to the solution in order to consume its data.
-Once adding the database and generating the Model it will represent, you will make the proper adjustments in the StoreController class to provide the View template with the data taken from the database instead of hard-coded one.
+Once the database is generated with the model, and added to the solution, you will modify the StoreController class to provide the View template with the data taken from the database, instead of using hard-coded values.

 <a name="Ex1Task1" />
 #### Task 1 - Adding a Database ####